DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

-nslookup is a utility that checks DNS mapping, part of `bind-utils` or `bind-tools` packages, again depending on the distro, nut also available on windows.
+nslookup is a utility that checks DNS mapping, part of `bind-utils` or `bind-tools` packages, again depending on the distro, but also available on windows.

 * `nslookup google.com`
 * `nslookup gateway`